inukshuk/bibtex-ruby/README.md

 all keys).

 In order to export your bibliography use `#to_s`, `#to_yaml`, `#to_json`, or `#to_xml`, respectively.
+For example, the following line constitutes a simple BibTeX to YAML converter:

+    BibTeX.open('example.bib').to_yaml

-Look at the 'examples' directory for a simple BibTeX to YAML and BibTeX to HTML converter.
+Look at the 'examples' directory for more elaborate examples of a BibTeX to YAML and a BibTeX to HTML converter.